 - Y.3.1.
 Funding cannot slip beyond the stated end date of 31 March 2022 unless agreed by the Accountability Board.
-The risk of clawback will be passed by SELEP and the Accountable Body to the upper tier authorities via a Grant Agreement, the risk will not be borne by SELEP or the Accountable Body. - Y.3.2.
+The risk of clawback will be passed by SELEP and the Accountable Body to the upper tier authorities via an SLA, the risk will not be borne by SELEP or the Accountable Body. - Y.3.2.
 Following consideration of the outcome of the review of GBF projects, the Accountability Board agreed that all projects forecasting GBF spend beyond March 2022 must meet the following requirements: - i.
-All GBF funding must be spent within 12 months of the official end of the GBF programme, with full spend required by 31 March 2023.
+All GBF funding must be spent within 12 months of the official end of the GBF programme, with full spend required by 31 March 2023, with the exception of spend extending into Q1